Features

 This Spyscape crossword is an example of a puzzle with an image in the grid.
 You can insert an image into a grid with the PuzzleMe editor.

-PuzzleMe can invoke a video pre-roll to a VAST-compliant ad server (such as DFP) before the puzzle picker is loaded.
-For an effective implementation of video pre-roll, see The Washington Post crosswords.
+PuzzleMe can invoke a video pre-roll to a VAST-compliant ad server (such as DFP video ads) before a game is loaded.
+For effective implementation of video pre-roll, see The Washington Post crosswords.

 Word search puzzles